 Click here to browse Nahm Bangkok’s menus.

-Peeps is your local Thai eatery you cannot miss.
+Peeps is the local Thai eatery you cannot miss.
 The humble restaurant is run by sisters Au and Eve who returned home to Thailand after working in New York.
-Creating a place where friends could meet for the most delicious home cooked meals, Peeps offers Thai Fusion dishes along with a ‘good place, great food, awesome peeps’ mentality.
+Creating a place where friends could meet for the most delicious home-cooked meals, Peeps offers Thai Fusion dishes along with a ‘good place, great food, awesome peeps’ mentality.

 Address: 20 metres off Convent Rd. (in Soi Pipat 2), Silom, Bang Rak, Bangkok